Harold O'Neal: Early life

 Harold O'Neal was born in Arusha, Tanzania, and raised in Kansas City, Missouri.
 His great-grandfather, Ollie Harold Pennington, was a jazz pianist and composer for silent film in Kansas City, where his grandmother walked to school with Charlie Parker.
 O'Neal began playing the piano by ear at age four on his father's miniature keyboard.
-He found his earliest inspirations in the music of Tom and Jerry, Looney Tunes, and Disney.
+He found his earliest inspirations in the music of Tom and Jerry, Looney Tunes, and Disney, specifically referencing, The Cat Concerto.

 Growing up, he spent a considerable amount of time with his grandmother exploring various creative outlets, before eventually becoming a pianist.
 Having spent much of his youth living in the projects (Public Housing) and surviving near-death experiences, he credits music with saving his life.

-O'Neal attended the Paseo Academy Of Fine And Performing Arts, with classmates Logan Richardson, Lil' Ronnie, and Brian Kennedy, where he studied jazz piano and composition under the mentorship of Ahmad Alaadeen.
+O'Neal attended Paul Robeson Middle School in Kansas City where he received piano instruction from Mr. Fred Haws, inspiring O'Neal to attend the Paseo Academy Of Fine And Performing Arts, with classmates Logan Richardson, Lil' Ronnie, and Brian Kennedy, where he studied jazz piano and composition under the mentorship of Ahmad Alaadeen.
 He studied classical piano and composition with Margie Cameron-Jarrett, whose musical lineage can be traced back to Franz Liszt.

-Early Career
+Early career

 O'Neal began his career in music at a young age, touring with at the age of 19 after studying composition at Berklee College of Music.
 He then went on to attend the Manhattan School of Music, where he studied with Kenny Barron.
 It was there where he met the renowned American jazz pianist and composer, Andrew Hill, with whom he soon became the apprentice of. and became his apprentice.
-Hill was himself an apprentice of the prolific composer Paul Hindemith.
+Hill was himself an apprentice of the composer Paul Hindemith.